mattischrome/console-blog/content/posts/the-setback/index.md

 - Films
 - Ten
 title: The Setback
-heroImage: ../../assets/images/defaultHero.jpg
-description: Since the run there has been a bit of a hiatus in this blog.
-I wrote about how running was making me
 ---
 Since the run there has been a bit of a hiatus in this blog.
 I wrote about how running was making me feel better.
 In fact, I should have said more.
 I recently stopped taking the antidepressants that I had been taking for eighteen months.
 This has been my longest period taking such medication but the running made me feel sufficiently good to decide that I could stop taking them.